U.S. House to vote Wednesday on Biden's $1.9 trillion COVID-19 package

 The changes the Senate made must be approved by the House before it can make its way to Biden’s desk.

-Representative Hakeem Jeffries, a member of the House Democratic leadership, called it a “transformational bill” and told reporters, “We’ll pass it, hopefully with some Republican votes.”
+Representative Hakeem Jeffries, a member of the House Democratic leadership, told reporters, “We’ll pass it, hopefully with some Republican votes.”

-No Republicans supported the plan the last time it went through the House, and none voted for it in the Senate, either.
-House Republican Conference Chairman Liz Cheney told reporters Tuesday the bill was a “real tragedy”.
+No Republicans supported the plan the first time it went through the House, and none voted for it in the Senate, either.
+House Republican Conference Chairman Liz Cheney told reporters Tuesday the bill would result in tax increases.

-“We know that the result of that package is going to be middle-class tax increases,” she said.
-“We are going to be saddled with a spending burden and a tax burden that is really indefensible from the perspective of what it actually accomplishes.”
+“We are going to be saddled with a spending burden and a tax burden that is really indefensible from the perspective of what it actually accomplishes,” she said.

-“My concerns remain on the size and scope of this bill but believe the Senate changes provide meaningful relief for Oregonians in need,” Schrader wrote in a post on Facebook.

-Some liberal Democrats in the House have criticized the Senate’s changes.
-But Representative Pramila Jayapal, a Democrat who heads the Congressional Progressive Caucus, told reporters she thought members of her group would back the legislation.
+Some liberal House Democrats have criticized the Senate’s amendments.
+But Representative Pramila Jayapal, who heads the Congressional Progressive Caucus, told reporters she thought members of her group would back the legislation.

-White House spokeswoman Jen Psaki praised the legislation at a news conference on Monday, saying that while there were some changes on the margins, it represented the “core” of what Biden originally proposed.
+White House spokeswoman Jen Psaki has praised the legislation, saying that while there were some changes, it represented the “core” of what Biden originally proposed.

 Reporting by David Morgan, Lisa Lambert, Makini Brice and Susan Cornwell; Editing by Scott Malone, Paul Simao and Jonathan Oatis